MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomationlegacyiaccessiblepattern-get_cacheddefaultaction.md

 ## -description

-Retrieves the Microsoft Active Accessibility default action for the element.
+Retrieves the Microsoft Active Accessibility cached default action for the element.

 This property is read-only.